 - Be at least 21 to teach behind-the-wheel;

 - Be an employee of a school that holds a valid Driver Training School Certificate;

-- Have had valid driving privileges for at least three years before the application is submitted; and
+- Have had valid driving privileges for at least three years before the application is submitted if only conducting classroom training;

 - Get a Commercial Driver Training Instructor Certificate from DMV.

 To learn how to become a certified driver training school, visit our Driver Training School page.

 To get your Commercial Driver Training School Certificate, do the following: